eylloztek/WeatherStation/README.md

 ## Overview

-This project is a real-time embedded weather station built using an STM32 microcontroller.
+This project is a real-time embedded weather station built using an STM32 Nucleo F446RE microcontroller.
 It reads environmental data from a BME280 sensor and displays the results on an SSD1306 OLED screen.
 The system also includes a real-time clock (RTC) and a multi-button interface for user interaction.

 ---